GuilhermeAlmeidadaLuz/GuilhermeAlmeidadaluz/README.md

 ## Hi there, I'm Guilherme Almeida 👋
 ### A Computer Science Student at Federal University of Roraima, in Brazil.
 I'm wishing to learn web developement with Django Framework.
-- 🧱🔨 I'm currently working on improve my python level from intermediate to advanced.
+- 🧱🔨 I'm currently working on:
+    -  `improve my Python level` from intermediate to advanced.
-- 🧰🔦 I have a basic knowledge on:
+- 🧰🔦 I have a basic/introductory knowledge on:
     - SQL
     - PostgreSQL
     - Git